hd719/go-breeders-design-systems/notes.md

   ```

 ## Next Steps

 - Creating a new abstract factory method
 - Creating JSON and XML adapters
-- Updating our singleton with addtional data
+- Updating our singleton with additional data
 - Trying it out on the front end